About Professional Development at BC

 Professional Development at Bakersfield College is managed by the Academic Technology and Professional Development Department, with input and guidance from the Professional Development Committee.

-Professional Development encompases functional, job specific, wellness-oriented, and other general learning opportunities for all employee groups.
+Professional Development encompasses functional, job specific, wellness-oriented, and other general learning opportunities for all employee groups.

 Professional Development workshops are offered year-round.
 However, the week before the fall term and the week before the spring term start are designated as “FLEX Week”.
 During these weeks, much larger numbers of workshops are offered.
 The FLEX week schedule is viewable as it is developed under the “Upcoming Workshops” link below.